aws-samples/amazon-sagemaker-tsp-deep-rl/README.md

 scripts/build_env.sh
 ```

-4. Combine relevant files into single source directory for SageMaker.
+**4. Combine relevant files into single source directory for SageMaker.**

 This will combine all of the training and inference code in a single source directory and create a model.tar.gz file for inference with a pre-trained model.